 - Project M is designed to be the "true sequel" to Super Smash Bros.
-Melee (and, to some extent, Smash 64), since Brawl didn't live up to the expectations of Melee fans, and also because official series creator Masahiro Sakurai is persistent in making each additional game very different from the previous games, so Brawl as a game is more of a general installment to the series, rather than a direct sequel to the previous games.
+Melee (and, to some extent, Smash 64), since Brawl didn't live up to the expectations of some Melee fans, and also because official series creator Masahiro Sakurai has made each additional game very different from the previous games, so Brawl as a game is more of a general installment to the series, rather than a direct sequel to the previous games.

 - King's Quest 2 1/4: Breast Intentions, King's Quest ZZT and ZZT 2.